 Will we see molten lava?

 Currently, there is a lava activity on Kilauea Volcano.
 We will always do our best to get you to the closest viewing area providing it is safe and legal on our Explore the Night Volcano tour. ***Please note: Lava sighting is not guaranteed, we cannot promise you’ll see active flows on your tour.***

-Are meals, snacks and drinks included on your tours?
+Are meals and water included on your tours?

 What if I have a special food diet?

 Most special dietary needs, restrictions and requests can be accommodated with advance notice.

 If I get tired, can I just stay in the van and skip one of your stops?

 We suggest you participate on each stop while on tour.
 If for some reason you cannot participate on one of the stops, our guides will be happy to let you rest at Volcano House, the Visitor’s Center, or Jaggar Museum.
 It is our policy to not allow guests to remain in the vehicle unattended for safety and security measures.